-Across from Dos Urban Cantina is a wonderful Italian restaurant, Osteria Langhe at 2824 W. Armitage.
-I enjoyed a prix fixe menu with a great pasta appetizer, pork entree and lovely panna cotta for dessert.
+Osteria Langhe is a wonderful Italian restaurant at 2824 W. Armitage.
+I enjoyed a prix fixe menu with a great pasta appetizer, pork entrée and lovely panna cotta for dessert.
 I highly recommend it and will definitely go back.
 They feature a very creative menu of appetizers, pastas and entrees.

 Our newest neighborhood find in Lakeview is Coda di Volpe at 3335 N. Southport.
 It is a sleek spot featuring Italian pastas, pizzas and specialties.
 I enjoyed dinner with my niece who was moving that week to NYC.

 Nearby to the east is one of my newest recommendations, Mortar and Pestle at 3108 N. Broadway.
 Opened in the fall of 2015, they serve breakfast, brunch and lunch.
 They are doing some pop-ups for dinner and may expand into that as well.
 My friend enjoyed the decadent grilled cheese which was very decadent and I loved the Alaskan king crab benedict with poached egg, sriracha hollandaise and watercress.
 Thanks to my friend, restauranteur and food columnist for the Chicago Tribune, Ina Pinkney, for this great suggestion.
 I enjoyed visiting with the manager and chef/owner.